GhaydA-AlQudah/Career-Compass-USA/README.md

 | `job_id` | `skill_job_dim_table` | Integer | Foreign Key linking each job to its required technical skills (corresponds to `Jobs` in `job_fact`). |
 | `skill_id` | `skill_job_dim_table` | Integer | Foreign Key linking the job record to the specific skill details in `skills_dim_table`. |

+### Dataset Overview
+Total Records: 17,788 cleaned rows (after filtering for major states and removing outliers).

+Time Scope: Data reflects job postings as of late 2023.

+Data Integrity: 100% validity across key columns with no nulls in the final transformed set.

+Granularity: The data is at the "Individual Job Posting" level.

 ## 2. Data Cleaning:

 a.
 Empty rows and Errors Removed.